Learn more about our Book with Confidence and Travel Updates.

 Celebrate the multiculturalism of Singapore, disembark the Ocean Explorer

 You’ll disembark your ship this morning and transfer to your deluxe hotel in the heart of Singapore.
-We hope you enjoyed this once-in-a-lifetime experience on the inaugural sailing of the Ocean Explorer, Vantage's first small ship ocean cruising expedition vessel!
+We hope you enjoyed this once-in-a-lifetime experience on the inaugural sailing of the Ocean Explorer, Vantage's first small ship ocean cruising small ship!

 Today's city tour showcases some of Singapore's modern splendor as well as fascinating old ethnic enclaves.
 Your tour showcases the historic Civic District, with its lovely parks, memorials and government buildings.
 It was here that Sir Stamford Raffles first laid out the core of modern Singapore in 1822.
 Featured here is City Hall and the Parliament building, a modern take on the classic Greek Revival style, and the New and Old Supreme Court buildings.
 You’ll also see the Padang, an open playing field that is home to the prestigious Singapore Cricket Club.
 At Merlion Park, you’ll admire the half lion, half fish statue that is the symbol of Singapore and stunning Marina Bay, with its futuristic skyline.